 Not in Residence

-Aadya Shukla is a Science, Technology, and Public Policy Program (STPP)/Information and Communications Technology and Public Policy Project (ICTPP) associate at the Belfer Center.
+Aadya Shukla is a Science, Technology, and Public Policy Program (STPP)/Project on Technology, Security, and Conflict in the Cyber Age associate at the Belfer Center.
 Her research focuses on aspects of cyber security (construction of computational models to conceptualize cyberspace (cyber ontology construction and mapping), comparative analysis of national cyber strategies, formulation of frameworks to measure the impact of innovative semantic technologies in the public domain, and use of trustworthy computing in the context of digital government.

 Aadya has an additional affiliation as a research fellow within the joint Harvard-MIT-DoD Project Minerva, also known as Explorations in Cyber International Relations (ECIR).
 ECIR explores a wide range of the issues within cyber security from the contexts of international relations theory and practice.
 Aadya is addressing the problem of conceptualizing cyberspace using a number of techniques from the Artificial Intelligence and Software Engineering domain.
 Aadya is a teaching fellow at Harvard University's School of Engineering and Applied Science.
 She is responsible for the development and delivery of an undergraduate module on Cybersecurity and ICT.